 Obviously, the closer to Grafton Street you find yourself you’ll be spoilt for choice with the likes of Avoca, Alchemy and Fallon & Byrne nearby – all big names with great options themselves.
 While over on Drury Street sits one of the city’s most established and celebrated salad bars – Blazing Salads.
 Combining a deli, salad bar, bakery and café, this family-run business has been feeding the hungry people of Dublin for 15 years and some of their flavour combinations are really second to none.

-Run by Lisa Murrin – a fellow Clontarf native – eathos offers a fresh approach to food, with quality and provenance at the forefront of everything they offer.
-Daily salads, hot and cold dishes are created by the team’s innovative chefs, who have designed a menu of creative flavours with first-class ingredients, delivered by incredibly cheery and friendly staff.
-From weekday lunch to mid-morning breakfast, weekend brunch to a coffee and cake grabbed on-the-go, eathos really has everything under its big glaring white roof!
+Run by Lisa Murrin – a fellow Clontarf native – Eathos offers a fresh approach to food, with quality and provenance at the forefront of everything they offer.
+Daily salads and hot and cold dishes are created by the team’s innovative chefs, who have designed a menu of creative flavours with first-class ingredients, delivered by incredibly cheery and friendly staff.
+From weekday lunch to mid-morning breakfast, weekend brunch to a coffee and cake grabbed on the go, Eathos really has everything under its big glaring white roof!

 So, lovers of a hearty salad full of flavour, colour, and veggies?
 Which Dublin salad bar will you be trying out next?
 If there’s one you think we missed, get in touch and let us know.